oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 <h4>Promotion/ Advertising</h4>

-If you work as a freelancer and you advertise your services on Google or Facebook ads, you can deduct the cost of **advertising** your business from your income.
-Advertising includes promotional devices like **giveaways**.
+If you work as a freelancer and you advertise your services on Google or Facebook ads, you can deduct the cost of <b>advertising</b> your business from your income.
+Advertising includes promotional devices like <b>giveaways</b>.
 For example, you might give away pens with the name of your business on them and then be able to deduct the cost of those pens.

 Many YouTubers hold contests and the costs of operating these contests can be deductible.
-Also, when a YouTuber gives away money to random strangers, they may take a deduction for promotion since the act of giving increases goodwill(you can’t deduct under charity if you’re not a corporation). **Prizes** are included as long as there is an incentive to generate sales.
+Also, when a YouTuber gives away money to random strangers, they may take a deduction for promotion since the act of giving increases goodwill(you can’t deduct under charity if you’re not a corporation). <b>Prizes</b> are included as long as there is an incentive to generate sales.
 Unfortunately, the recipient of a prize has to pay taxes on the value of the prize if that prize's value is over $600.
 So, if you win an iPhone from an influencer, know that you owe taxes on that phone and that they likely received a nice tax deduction.

-> Fun note: If you want to get into the YouTube game or if you use a <b>drone</b> to advertise your business, you can deduct the cost of the drone.
+>  If you want to get into the YouTube game or if you use a <b>drone</b> to advertise your business, you can deduct the cost of the drone.
 Keep in mind that the price of the drown can effect how much you can deduct in a year.

 <h4>Clothing</h4>

-**Clothing with your company’s logo** or **uniforms worn exclusively for your work** are deductible.
+<b>Clothing with your company’s logo</b> or <b>uniforms worn exclusively for your work</b> are deductible.
 But that doesn’t mean you can’t wear them outside of work as well.
-For example, YouTubers who create **merch** can deduct the costs of articles of clothing including hats, shirts, jackets, even if their logo appears on them.
-The cost of cleaning them is also deductible!
+For example, YouTubers who create <b>merch</b> can deduct the costs of articles of clothing including <b>hats, shirts, jackets,</b> if their logo appears on them.
+The <b>cost of cleaning</b> them is also deductible!
 The reasoning behind this is that clothing with logos on them can be considered a form of promotion, and promotions are deductible.
 This type of expense category is still considered under supplies.

 <h4>Vehicles</h4>

-Those in the gig economy can deduct the cost of their **vehicle** if purchased for business or they can deduct the Standard Mileage Rate, a method used to calculate depreciation.
+Those in the gig economy can deduct the cost of their <b>vehicle</b> if purchased for business or they can deduct the Standard Mileage Rate, a method used to calculate depreciation.
 The policy is that your car goes down in value the more you use it, so by continually using your vehicle, you’re losing money.
 Read IRS Publication 946, [How to Depreciate Property](https://www.irs.gov/pub/irs-pdf/p946.pdf) for more information.
 You can also deduct the cost of fuel when using your vehicle.

-> Fun note: You can actually deduct the cost of a **bike** if it was purchased in the tax year, or you can deduct the depreciating value of the bike.
+> You can actually deduct the cost of a <b>bike</b> if it was purchased in the tax year, or you can deduct the depreciating value of the bike.

 <h4>Hiring Children</h4>